ahmadmdabit/ai-native-developer/chapters/01-introduction.md

 ### 🎯 Learning Objectives
 By the end of this chapter, you will understand:
-*   Why traditional software development models (Agile/DevOps) are insufficient for the AI era.
+*   Why traditional software development models (Agile/DevOps) are breaking under the speed of AI.
 *   The fundamental shift from "Code Writer" to "AI Orchestrator."
-*   The hidden trade-offs and risks of adopting AI-native workflows.
+*   The hidden trade-offs and risks of adopting AI-native workflows, specifically the tension between speed and understanding.
 *   The structure of this book and how to use it as a tactical guide.

 ---